HassanNasir1/cars-crud/README.md

 ## What is this repository for? ##

+* This is a fullstack cars crud application built on MERN stack

 ### Quick summary ###

 * This is a monorepo for cars fullstack application
-* you can find run instructions in each module's README.md file
+* You can find run instructions in each module's README.md file
+* Find technical documentation(jsdoc) for both the frontend and backend under docs folder for both projects

 ### Who do I talk to? ###